 Available only in beef or chicken (we said it was simple) at just £8.95 with a naan & poppadoms, it makes the traditional Indian takeaway definitely the expensive option!.... and never a better reason to eat out & not in.

 The pub has just undergone a complete refurb inside too, with river views if you fancy a spot of al fresco.

 Reviews say it all

-If you're a regular to this column you'll know we like to have a quick nosey at TripAdvisor reviews of Swindon restaurants to see who's having nice things said about them.
+If you've read this column before you'll know we like to have a quick look at TripAdvisor reviews of Swindon restaurants to see who's having nice things said about them.

 Our advice, as always - judge for yourself!

 Dates For Your Diary

 It pays to book early

 There's always a few days in the year when a trip out for a meal is almost compulsory.
 So to avoid disappointment or, worse still, the drafty table next to the back-door and bins, here's the key dates.